A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Experiments

 \subsubsection{Fingertip Mapping}

 We use fingertip mapping as a state-of-the-art comparison because it is one of the most common mapping methods and it is applicable to precision grasps, particularly with smaller objects~\cite{rohling1993}.
-The fingertip mapping was designed as follows: first, we found the cartesian positions of the thumb, index, and ring fingers of the human hand using the joint values from the Cyberglove and forward kinematics.
-The kinematic model we used for the human hand is described elsewhere~\cite{cobos2008}.
+To implement fingertip mapping, first, we found the cartesian positions of the thumb, index, and ring fingers of the human hand using the joint values from the Cyberglove and forward kinematics.
+The kinematic model for the human hand is described elsewhere~\cite{cobos2008}.
 We multiplied these positions by a scaling factor of 1.5, the ratio between an average human finger and the robot fingers.
 This ratio is 1.5 for both the Schunk SDH and the two fingered gripper.
-We assign each human finger a corresponding robot finger (for the two finger gripper, only the thumb and the index fingers are used).
+We assign each human finger a corresponding robot finger (for the two finger gripper, only the thumb and the index are used).
 We translated the coordinates from the hand frame into the finger frame to find the desired robotic fingertip positions.
-Finally, inverse kinematics determined the joint angles which placed the robot fingertips at these positions.
-This process is documented elsewhere for the Schunk SDH~\cite{geng2011}, and we use the same approach for the two fingered gripper.
+Finally, inverse kinematics determined the joint angles which placed the robot fingertips at these positions~\cite{geng2011}.